Services

 Resource linkages (information is shared via Parent Square, Canvas, website, parent events (Back-to-School Night, grade level parent meetings, Open House)

-Wellness initiatives (student Health Fair, student club)
+Wellness initiatives (student Health Fair, student wellness club "Pirate Compass," student workshops)

 People Helping People (PHP) offers on-site individual therapy services for students.
 Sessions are held weekly for approximately 50 minutes (times/days are dependent on schedules) and facilitated by an Associate Marriage and Family Therapists (AMFT).
 AMFT's are supervised by a Licensed Marriage and Family Therapist (LMFT).
+Spots are limited and dependent on staff availability.

 Short-term (up to 6 weeks) individual and group counseling is currently available on campus for students.
 This service is provided by a LMFT and is available one day per week during school hours.